 Here are some great women-owned businesses operating in Canada that we recommend:

-Whomever you choose to work with, ask if they handle the campaign in full as part of their quote.
+Whomever you choose to work with, ask to have the campaign handled in full as part of their proposal.
 From creative to monitoring and everything in between.
 If you have the bandwidth and budget for this, it’s going to explode your visibility this year!!